 Rail Condition Monitoring Extends Service Life of Electronic Multiple Unites

-PCMS Engineering worked with a train operator to extend the in-service life of their 16 car fleet, 30 year old Electric Multiple Units (EMU’s) by utilising a range of rail condition monitoring solutions.
+PCMS Engineering worked with a train operator to extend the in-service life of their 16 car fleet, 30-year-old Electric Multiple Units (EMU’s) by utilising a range of rail condition monitoring solutions.

-One of the key elements was to undertake a fleet-wide condition assessment of the on-board pneumatic systems and make appropriate recommendations for ensuring future reliability.
+One of the key elements was to undertake a fleet-wide condition assessment of the onboard pneumatic systems and make appropriate recommendations for ensuring future reliability.

 Based on their previous experience with condition assessment and rail condition monitoring programmes, PCMS engineers were able to select the optimum data collection points and combine the results of the different tests to select the most relevant data on which to undertake the subsequent analysis.

-At the end of this assessment and analysis, a comprehensive report was submitted indicating the actions required to bring each car in the fleet up to a satisfactory level of operational performance which could also be used as a base-line to monitor on-going condition.
+At the end of this assessment and analysis, a comprehensive report was submitted indicating the actions required to bring each car in the fleet up to a satisfactory level of operational performance which could also be used as a base-line to monitor the on-going condition.

 62% of the fleet’s compressors were found to be operating outside the operator’s specified acceptable parameter of 20 cycles per hour.
-Undertaking a pressure drop test on the valve blocks on all vehicles revealed a reasonable co-relation between the volume of leaks and high compressor cycle times, however, the main conclusion was that it was the severity of leaks that correlated strongly to units with the highest compressor times.
+Undertaking a pressure drop test on the valve blocks on all vehicles revealed a reasonable correlation between the volume of leaks and high compressor cycle times, however, the main conclusion was that it was the severity of leaks that correlated strongly to units with the highest compressor times.